rix0rrr/sketch-recognition-workshop/README.md

 The projects have two hardcoded dependency directories for Boost and OpenCV.

+### Mac OS X ###

+You'll need:

+- XCode command line tools (first install XCode, then inside XCode preferences install the command-line tools)
+- Homebrew if you don't already have it (http://brew.sh/)
+- And then use that to install boost and opencv (brew install boost opencv).

 #### Boost ####

 The solution expects Boost to be located in the `boost` subdirectory in the root of the repository.
 It should contain another `boost` subdirectory containing the header files and a `lib32-msvc-10.0` subdirectory containing the libraries.